We're here to help!CALL TODAY: 954-568-3636

 David is awesome!
 Settled my case quickly and is definitely the right man for the job.
 Highly recommended.”

 Victims of truck employer negligence in Florida need experienced legal help.
 Trucking companies have significant resources to spend on combating lawsuits and insurance claims.
 Don’t let them step on your rights in the name of profitability.
 Instead, protect yourself and fight for fair compensation from a liable trucking company.
-The Law Offices of David I. Fuchs can help.
+David I. Fuchs, Injury & Accident Lawyer, P.A. can help.
 We stand up for truck accident victims in Fort Lauderdale.
 To discuss your rights, call us at (954) 568-3636.

 It’s natural to think that the only party that could be legally responsible for your trucking accident is the operator of the commercial truck.
 However, the trucking company is ultimately responsible for the safety of other drivers on Florida’s roadways.
 Out of the 42,890 commercial vehicle collisions in the state in 2017, it’s safe to say that a large percentage stemmed from something the company should have done differently.
 Many trucking accidents in Florida come down to acts of truck employer negligence, such as:

 A truck employer will also be vicariously liable for the actions and behaviors of its truck drivers in many situations.
 If the driver was on duty at the time of the accident, the employer will almost always be legally accountable for damages, despite the fact that most Florida truckers are independent contractors, not employees.
 Federal law holds trucking companies liable for their trucks and drivers regardless of the employment classification or vehicle ownership.
 Truck employer liability for negligence generally means greater opportunities for victim recovery.